SSDP-StockSim/stock-market-simulator-java-client/readme.md

 **Java(TM) SE Runtime Environment 17.0.5**: You can use newer versions, but this specific version is recommended.

+1. **Server Setup**: Open stockMarketServer.exe and allow full firewall permissions if prompted.
+Download the server from this Google Drive link.
+Ignore any warnings about the file being dangerous for your computer.
+Start the server from the GUI menu.
+This will automatically create the user_data and stock_data database files in the directory.
+If they get deleted, you can relaunch the server to recreate them.

+2. **Frontend Setup**: Open finalStockMarket.jar.

+3. **Connect to a Server:** Select the server you want to connect to.
+You can use multiple servers on different devices, and the frontend will display all of them for you to choose.

+4. **Account Creation**: Create an account.
+Your login credentials, stocks, and balance will be stored in the database for future use.
+Even if the server and frontend are closed, you can restart the server, connect to it, and log in with the same details.
 ## Contact

 If you have questions, feedback, or require assistance, please reach out to harguntas.benipal@mail.utoronto.ca